 Good Sunday Morning,

 The blackberries were mostly ripe as we walked along the country road at the headwaters of the bay.
 We stopped to pick them here and there, thankful for their antioxidants and sweetness.
-Back at the dock, someone whispered to us: "The best store on this island is the honour store."
+Back at the dock, someone had whispered to us: "The best store on this island is the honour store."
 It didn't look like much at first but the signage and empty tents in the yard made it clear that it was the site of Saturday markets during the summer.
 This was Sunday.

-As we entered this tiny shed we heard CBC playing on the radio.
+As we entered the tiny shed we heard CBC playing on the radio.
 A large table dominated the room.
 It was filled with pies, bread, pastries and more.
 The freezer had lamb and the fridge had eggs but there was so much more.
 The walls were covered with shelves and bins containing fresh tomatoes, cucumbers, peaches and an abundance of produce.
 One whole shelving unit was stocked with preserves.
 And in the corner a cash box sat next to a ledger where you could leave comments and record what you've taken.

 We were just concluding our transaction when the door flung open and the farmer waltzed in with yet more pies and goodies to fill every open space.
 After we stopped gushing over this amazing place she told us what inspires her most: "Sometimes, I get letters in the mail from folks who were walking by, hungry but without money, who simply took what they needed and were following up on the promise they made to themselves, to send me a check when they got home."